December 30, 2025

 Provincial Nominee Programs are largely in two broad categories:

-• A nomination that is NOT aligned with Express Entry (you do not need an Express Entry profile for this, and can submit your application directly for permanent residence after you are nominated).
-This is good for those who are not eligible to set up an Express Entry profile.
-And the only difference is the processing time which is longer than Express Entry average processing time.
+• ✅A nomination that is NOT aligned with Express Entry (you do not need an Express Entry profile for this, and can submit your application directly for permanent residence after you are nominated).
+This is beneficial for those who are not eligible to create an Express Entry profile.
+The major difference is the processing time, which is longer than the Express Entry average processing time.

 If you are new here and need more information on the Express Entry program, you will see the step-by-step guide on how to become a permanent resident in Canada using the Express Entry system here